ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Each call to Receive will be paired with a single Receive Event, which can be a success or an error.
 This allows an application to provide backpressure to the transport stack when it is temporarily not ready to receive messages.

+The interface should allow the application to correlate which call to Receive resulted in a particular Receive Event.
+The manner in which this correlation is indicated is implementation-specific.

 ### Received {#receive-complete}